MrWolfShark/mrwolfshark.github.io-reading-notes-/class-02.md

 # Evaluations: A Quick guide

--Analyze values against match criteria
+- Analyze values against match criteria
--Compares two values to be True or False
+- Compares two values to be True or False
--Comparison operators are used to evaluate two operands
+- Comparison operators are used to evaluate two operands

 ## **Comparison Operators**
 - Compare two oprands and return single value (True or False)